CDLUC3/uc3-present/sceptre_properties/README.md

 - Cannot define 100% of properties this way, cloud formation needs at least a minimum of one property to establish identity

 ### When to use it
-- Values that are be re-used across multiple resources
+- Values that are being re-used across multiple resources
 - Complex hash data

 ---